 1966: B.J.
 Thomas debuted on the Billboard Hot 100 with “I’m So Lonely I Could Cry.”

 1972: Harry Nilsson achieved his only #1 on the Billboard Hot 100 with his cover of Badfinger’s “Without You.”
 The single was Nilsson’s only international hit and only top ten record on the UK chart.

 1977: Manfred Mann’s Earth Band’s cover of the Bruce Springsteen song “Blinded By The Light” hit #1 on the Billboard Hot 100.
 It was the group’s first of two top 40 hits in the US and only single to reach #1.

 1985: Mick Jagger released his first solo album, She’s the Boss.
 Jagger had started work on the LP after the Rolling Stones signed with CBS Records two years earlier and sanctioned the help of various musician friends including Pete Townshend, Jeff Beck, Carlos Alomar, Herbie Hancock, and the Compass Point All Stars.

 1991: R.E.M. released “Losing My Religion,” the lead single from the band’s seventh studio album, Out of Time.
-It became their highest charting hit in the US, reaching #4 on Billboard Hot 100 and #1 on the Mainstream and Alternative Rock charts.
+It became their highest charting hit in the US, reaching #4 on the Billboard Hot 100 and #1 on the Mainstream and Alternative Rock charts.

 Smokey Robinson, singer, songwriter, record producer, and founder and frontman of Motown group The Miracles, was born William Robinson, Jr. in Detroit, MI in 1940.